allenai/s2orc/README.md

 ## License

 S2ORC is released under the [Semantic Scholar Dataset License](http://api.semanticscholar.org/corpus/legal/).
+By using S2ORC, you are agreeing to its usage terms.

 ## Citation